caesar0301/treelib/README.md

 Add the import declaration to use `treelib` in your project:

-    from treelib import node, tree
+    from treelib import Node, Tree

-This module `treelib` mainly contains two classes: class `node` and class `tree`.
+This module `treelib` mainly contains two classes: class `Node` and class `Tree`.

-The class `node` defines basic properties and operations of a node like node identifier (the mostly used property as ID which is unique for a node in a specific tree), node name (readable for human), parent node, and children nodes.
+The class `Node` defines basic properties and operations of a node like node identifier (the mostly used property as ID which is unique for a node in a specific tree), node name (readable for human), parent node, and children nodes.
 Some public methods are provided to operate with an exsiting node (e.g., `a` in the description below):